specbeck/aoc23/README.md

 ### Day 4: Scratchcards

 The problem was all good, but the bonus stacking instructions were unclear at the beginning, once I saw the logic on reddit, it didn't take me that long.
 (My laptop froze a bit for Part II, prolly due to my bad code :))

+### Day 5: If you give a seed a fertilizer

+Too much to parse, too much logic to implement, too big numbers in input, too large numbers to crunch.
+Just too much wrong with this one